Find your care

-Neurogenic bladder (NGB) or neurogenic lower urinary tract dysfunction (NULTD) is a term used to describe problems with urine storage or bladder emptying due to a neurologic condition or injury.
-The symptoms of NULTD are wide-ranging including urinary incontinence, difficulty with bladder emptying, urinary retention, pelvic pain, urinary tract infections, and possible deterioration of kidney function.
+Neurogenic bladder (NGB) is a term used for dysfunctional voiding, or voiding problems, due to a neurologic condition or injury.
+The symptoms of NGB are wide-ranging including urinary incontinence, urinary retention (incomplete voiding or inability to void), pelvic pain, urinary tract infections, and possible deterioration of kidney function.

 NGB may result from injury or insult to any level of the spinal cord, brain or nerves that innervate the bladder that lead the bladder not to function properly.
-The diseases are many, including spinal cord injury, multiple sclerosis, traumatic brain injury, stroke, , cerebral palsy, strokes, dementia, and Parkinson's Disease to name a few.
+The diseases are many, including brain tumors, cerebral palsy, strokes, dementia, Parkinson’s Disease, Multiple Sclerosis, Polio, Trauma, Diabetes, to name a few.

-At the Center for Women's Pelvic Health we are fully equipped to evaluate women with NULTD including those with limited mobility.
-Some patients may require testing like urodynamics, cystoscopy, and renal ultrasound or CAT scans to evaluate the lower urinary tract and the kidneys.
+At UCLA Urology we are fully equipped to evaluate patients with bladder and urination issues.
+Patients may require urodynamics, cystoscopy, and renal ultrasound or CAT scans to evaluate the kidneys.

 The treatment for NGB is wide-ranging and individualized.
-Some patients may be treated conservatively ranging from medication, intermittent catheterization and in some cases surgery to reconstruct the lower urinary tract.
+Some patients may be treated conservatively ranging from medical management and intermittent foley catheterization to surgery requiring bladder augmentation or creation of a continent catheterizable stoma.

-Surgery may be performed to expand the bladder capacity in a patient with NGB when all other treatments have failed.
-An augmentation cystoplasty is a procedure where a small portion of intestine is used to expand the bladder capacity.
+- Surgery is performed to expand the bladder capacity in a patient with NGB when all other treatments have failed.
+An augmentation cystoplasty may be performed where a piece of bowel is used to expand the bladder capacity.
 Another procedure that may be performed is a continent catheterizable stoma where a piece of bowel is used to expand the bladder capacity and a portion of that bowel may be tunneled towards the skin so urine may drain through the abdominal wall.
-These procedures are tailored to patients' individual needs.
+These procedures are tailored to patients’ individual needs.